fatGNU/input-fields/README.md

 to suit your needs.

 ## Errors that are thrown
- `ReferenceError` {when the name property is absent on calling this component}.
-This is because the name is used to identify the field and its value during the execution of the callback method.
+ Any field will throw a `ReferenceError` when the name property is absent on calling this component.
+ This is because the said name is used to identify the field and its user-typed value during the execution of the callback method (assuming you are using one...).

  ### NOTE:
- In order to drill down a component and get a reference to the proper HTMLInputElement that is in use here, the base class implements an internal reference unto itself (and its instances).
+ In order to drill down a component and get a reference to the proper HTMLInputElement that is in use, the base class implements an internal reference unto itself (and its instances).
 This can be availed to the outside world (relative to the `InputField-class` in question) as defined below:

  When accessing the input-field reference from outside the `<InputField />` component in question,